-SELF-AFFIRMATION – Participant are asked to describe a positive personal quality of behavior.
+SELF-AFFIRMATION – Participants are asked to describe a positive personal quality of behavior.
 Did they do something for someone else or themselves that they feel good about?
 Assists to identify the “good” in each person that is important for building self-esteem.

 The Four-Part Meeting/Clearing is based on a form of meeting developed by the philosophies of Virginia, Satir, Dorothy Stoneman, John Bell, William Glasser and Harvey Jackins.